 Have everything you need at hand

-Gather the basic tools: a spoke wrench, a makeshift marker (a zip tie or piece of tape can be used), some lubricant in case the spokes are hard, and, if possible, good lighting to help you work better.
+Gather the basic tools: a spoke wrench, a makeshift marker (a zip tie or a piece of tape), some lubricant in case the spokes are stiff, and, if possible, good lighting to help you work better.

 -